Bags in the Basement: Quantity Over Quality

 Halves $1,000 – 2,000 coins

 Many numismatists are familiar with the BU roll craze that dominated the U.S. coin market in the early 1960s.
 Original BU rolls of all denominations were run up for promotional purposes.
 Most of these BU roll coins were produced after World War II in very substantial quantities.
-At the height of the market these BU rolls brought incredible premiums over face value.
-Many of the price levels these BU rolls reached have never been reached again, especially most Lincoln Cents and Jefferson Nickels rolls.
+At the height of the market, these BU rolls brought incredible premiums over face value.
+Many of the price levels these BU rolls reached have never been reached again, especially most Lincoln Cent and Jefferson Nickel rolls.

 My dad had BU rolls.
 Recently I found an envelope with his personal coin inventory from 1964.
 It wasn’t pretty.
 BU Jefferson Nickels, ugh!
 Don’t get me wrong, I like the Jefferson Nickel issue.
 The BU Roll fad of the early ‘60s was one of the first promotions to plague our business.
 Early telemarketers found BU rolls perfect for promotion.
 Have you ever heard the saying “the secret to a good promotion is an endless supply”?
 I think you get the picture.